RezaHeydarii/rezaheydarii/README.md

 ## 📌 Pinned Work

-- **prompt-almanac** — a public collection of tested, structured prompts for real workflows (resume building, career positioning, and more)
+- **prompt-almanac**, a public collection of tested, structured prompts for real workflows (resume building, career positioning, and more)

 ## 🧠 Recent Focus